What Are Privacy and Obscure Glasses?

 Obscure Glass and Safety

-Where can Homeowners Install Obscure and Privacy Glasses?
+Where Can Homeowners Install Obscure and Privacy Glasses?

 Privacy and obscure glass can be used throughout your home to increase privacy.
 It’s commonly used to mask the outside view in bathroom windows, as well as in shower doors.
 Glass block windows are a common architecture design feature in many homes.
 Oftentimes, obscure glass windows are used when homes are built in close proximity to one another so homeowners still enjoy the benefits of natural lighting without sacrificing privacy.
 Privacy glass offers varying levels of opacity, so be sure to choose obscure glass according to your desired level of privacy.